bryansmullen/fidil/readme.md

 ### Existing Features

-- Home page - allows all users to access the top level navigation of the website, by interacting with the navigation bar, or the individual content cards.
+- Home page - allows all users to access the top-level navigation of the website, by interacting with the navigation bar, or the individual content cards.
-- Instruments page - allows music enthusiasts to learn basic information about different instruments, by reading each individual instrument card.
+- Instruments page - allows music enthusiasts to learn basic information about different instruments, by reading each instrument card.
-- Instrument modal - allows hobbyist musicians to learn mroe in-depth information about each instrument by activating the individual instrument modal.
+- Instrument modal - allows hobbyist musicians to learn more in-depth information about each instrument by activating the individual instrument modal.
-- Dances page - allows music enthusiasts to learn basic information about different dances, by reading each individual dance card.
+- Dances page - allows music enthusiasts to learn basic information about different dances, by reading each dance card.
-- Dance modal - allows hobbyist musicians to learn mroe in-depth information about each dance type by activating the individual dance modal.
+- Dance modal - allows hobbyist musicians to learn more in-depth information about each dance type by activating the individual dance modal.
 - History page - allows music enthusiasts to read articles about Irish Music by selecting an article using the 'Read More' feature.
 - Contact modal - allows content creators to get in contact with the developer by selecting one of the contact options available in the contact modal.